-Failure of an otherwise amplifiable allele to produce a signal above analytical threshold because the allele was not present in sufficient quantity in the aliquot that underwent PCR amplification.
+Failure of an otherwise amplifiable allele to produce a signal above analytical threshold because the allele was not present or was not present in sufficient quantity in the aliquot that underwent PCR amplification.

 interpretation

 The process of evaluating DNA data for purposes including, but not limited to, defining assumptions related to mixtures and single-source profiles, distinguishing between alleles and artifacts, assessing the possibility of degradation, inhibition, and stochastic effects, and determining whether the data are suitable for comparison.